Saturable absorption in defect-rich diamond nanophotonics: Experimental setup

-Several extracted parameters, including the intracavity photon number (\Cref{eq:intracavityPhotonNumber}), depend on the transmission efficiency of the fibre, $\eta_{\text{fibre}}$ at different wavelengths.
-Therefore, for each laser we directly measure $\eta_{\text{fibre}}$, as shown in \Cref{fig:fibreEfficiency}\,(b).
+Several extracted parameters, including the intracavity photon number (\Cref{eq:intracavityPhotonNumber}), depend on the transmission efficiency of the fibre, $\eta_{\text{fibre}}$, at different wavelengths.
+Therefore, for each laser we directly measure $\eta_{\text{fibre}}$, as shown in \Cref{fig:fig7_fibreEfficiency}\,(b).
+Note that the off-resonance fibre transmission was not observed to vary with changes in power, indicating that the fibre-taper optical properties are independent of input power.